JACマガジン

 Previously, Specified Skilled Worker (ii) only covered welding segments in the construction and shipbuilding and marine industries.

-However, the scope of the Cabinet decision in 2023 (2023) will be expanded.
+However, the scope of the Cabinet decision in 2023 has been expanded.

 As of 2023, it is possible to accept Specified Skilled Worker (ii) in all industrial sectors except the nursing care field.